You need an overview in order to prioritize

 A Project Map or Project Landscape Map is a generic overview of the structure of a project.

-Often the structure of projects is not clear at all amongst the projects' stakeholders.
-Sometimes only the project manager or some of the steering group members have this kind of view.
-But too often there is no clear or shared view of the project structure.
+The project structure is often unclear amongst the project stakeholders.
+Sometimes, only the project manager or some of the steering group members have this kind of view.
+However, too often, there is no clear or shared view of the project structure.

 In that case, repairing faults, doing damage control, and improving the structure is impossible.
 Because: where do you start?